-For the economy as a whole, the required average payroll tax rate - the required rate of pension contributions from the wage bill (required payroll tax rate) shown in Figure 10 - has had a dramatic long-run upward trend from 1980 through 1998.
+For the economy as a whole, the required average payroll tax rate - the required rate of pension contributions from the wage bill (required payroll tax rate) shown in Figure 10 - has had a dramatic long run upward trend from 1980 through 1998.
 Defined as the product of the average replacement rate and the system dependency ratio, it is apparent that the secular increase in the dependency ratio has been the main force in the trend.
-1993 is the main anomaly, when the average replacement rate (28.6%) declined markedly, although, as we know, there was no sudden fall in the number of pensioners and hence in the system dependency ratio (47.7%).
+1993 is the main anomaly, when the average replacement rate (28.6%) declined markedly, although, as we know, there was no sudden fall in the number of pensioners and hence in the system dependency ratio (47.7%).2

-While large deficits emerged, the Kazakhstan Government did take a series of steps aimed at increasing revenue.
 Prior to 1992, insurance contributions were accumulated in the State Social Insurance Fund budget, which was part of the State Insurance Fund (Tocompax) and had been used for different types of social security including pension payments.
 Since 1993, after establishment of the Pension Fund of the Republic of Kazakhstan, the Kazakhstan Government started dividing total public social insurance contributions between the Pension Fund and Social Insurance Fund according to proportions approved annually in the Republican budget.
 Moreover, with the establishment of the Pension Fund, its funds were no longer included in the state budget.
 Standard rate of insurance contributions in 1992 was 30% of the wage bill, out of which 80.5% went to the Pension Fund, and 19.5% went to the Social Insurance Fund.
 Thus, the payroll tax for pension contributions in 1992 was 24.15%.
 In 1993, due escalating economic crisis, the payroll rate was increased up to 27% and maintained at the level until 1995.

 From 1995 through 1997, due to establishment of the Fund of Mandatory Medical Insurance (FMMI), the total amount of contributions for public social insurance was divided among the Pension Fund of the Republic of Kazakhstan, Fund of Social Insurance and FMMI in proportion 85: 5: 10.
-As a result, the rate of pension contributions decreased up to 25.5%, though as Table 1 shows, the Pension Fund deficit as a proportion of total payments continued to surge.
+As a result, the rate of pension contributions decreased up to 25.5%, and as